-Following the application of the above exclusionary criteria, the constituents of the Benchmark Index are selected using the index provider's optimisation process at each index rebalance which seeks to minimise volatility risk.
-Through the optimisation process, the Benchmark Index seeks to reduce the carbon-equivalent exposure to carbon dioxide (CO2) and other greenhouse gases (GHG) as well as their exposure to potential emissions risk of fossil fuel reserves by 30%, relative to the Parent Index at each index rebalance.
+Following the application of the above exclusionary criteria, the constituents of the Benchmark Index are selected using the index provider's optimisation process at each index rebalance which seeks to minimise the ex-ante tracking error relative to the Parent Index, while targeting at least a 10% improvement of the weighted-average industry-adjusted ESG score relative to the Parent Index at each index rebalance.
+Through the optimisation process, the Benchmark Index also seeks to reduce the carbon-equivalent exposure to carbon dioxide (CO2) and other greenhouse gases (GHG) as well as their exposure to potential emissions risk of fossil fuel reserves by at least 20%, relative to the Parent Index at each index rebalance.